kolkhis/lac/src/u13ws.md

 ---

 A major aspect of this course is to intake, comprehend, and discuss the assigned topics.
 Take the time to fully absorb each topic and contribute to the discussion thread by sharing your thoughts.
 Interaction with peers is also expected; the goal is to compare and contrast ideas to build a solid foundation of knowledge.

 Fill out this worksheet as you watch the unit video.
 Discussion posts can be completed afterwards, answers to be posted in Discord.
 You must both answer the discussion questions and respond to another student's answers.
 This is only required if you want the certification.

 #### Discussion Post #1

+Scenario:

 <blockquote>

 Your security team comes to you with a discrepancy between the production security baseline and something that is running on one of your servers in production.
 There are 5 servers in a web cluster and only one of them is showing this behavior.
 They want you to account for why something is different.

 </blockquote>

 1. How are you going to validate that the difference between the systems?